scgbern/scgpico/content/teaching/p2/sidebar.md

-<span style="background-color: #FFFF00">This course was last taught by me in the Spring of 2021.
-The course materials have been archived on [github](https://github.com/onierstrasz/course-p2-oo-design).</span>
+This course was last taught by me in the Spring of 2021.
+The course materials have been archived on [github](https://github.com/onierstrasz/course-p2-oo-design).

 #Resources